BodgeMaster/new_dawn_mirror/01 Unlikely Encounter (Annie intro).md

 yes <name of city>

 If memory serves right, there is a library in the city center.
 They should have it.
-I need the repair manual for a CryoCorp B33FY-AF Bunker Door.
+I need the repair manual for a Neotek Dynamics B33FY-AF Bunker Door.

 yes   but how would i get a book to you